-- of essential public activities and facilities; - 2 jjj.
-Retrofitting the reinforcement or upgrading of existing structures to make them more resistant and resilient to the damaging effects of hazards; - kkk.
-Risk Assessment a methodology to determine the nature and extent of risk by analyzing potential hazards and evaluating existing conditions of vulnerability that together could potentially harm exposed people, property, services, livelihood and the environment on which they depend; - Risk Transfer the process of formally or informally shifting the financial consequences of particular risks from one party to another whereby a household, community, enterprise or state authority will obtain resources from the other party after a disaster occurs, in exchange for ongoing or compensatory social or financial benefits provided to that other party; - mmm.
-Safety stock items, such as raw materials, component parts, or finished goods, maintained in inventory to reduce the risk that such item will be out of stock, in anticipation of unforeseen shortages or unusual demand for such items; - nnn.
-Service Continuity the capacity of a government instrumentality to continue delivering its mandated outputs and/or services to the public during and after a disaster; - 20 ooo.
-State of Calamity a condition involving endangerment to and/or loss of lives, damages to property, economic and/or social disruption, interruption and/or loss of livelihood and/or services, and destruction and/or damages to infrastructure as a result of natural disaster(s) or related hazard(s); - ppp.
-Simplified or Pre-Arranged Contract a written agreement in the nature of an option contract between the procuring entity on one hand, and the most responsive and lowest calculated bidder on the other, granting the procuring entity the option to either place an order for any of the goods identified therein or not buy at all, within a given period of time; - qqq.
-Sustainable Development development that meets the needs of the present without compromising the ability of future generations to meet their own needs;
+5 jjj.
+Retrofitting refers to the reinforcement or upgrading of existing structures to 6 make them more resistant and resilient to the damaging effects of hazards;

+7 kkk.
+Risk Assessment refers to a methodology to determine the nature and extent 8 of risk by analyzing potential hazards and evaluating existing conditions of 9 vulnerability that together could potentially harm exposed people, property, 10 services, livelihood and the environment on which they depend;

+III.
+Risk Transfer refers to the process of formally or informally shifting the financial consequences of particular risks from one party to another whereby a household, community, enterprise or state authority will obtain resources from the other party after a disaster occurs, in exchange for ongoing or compensatory social or financial benefits provided to that other party;

+mmm.
+Safety stock refers to items, such as raw materials, component parts, or finished goods, maintained in inventory to reduce the risk that such item will be out of stock, in anticipation of unforeseen shortages or unusual demand for such items;

+nnn.
+Service Continuity refers to the capacity of a government instrumentality to continue delivering its mandated outputs and/or services to the public during and after a disaster;

+23 ooo.
+State of Calamity refers to a condition involving endangerment to and/or loss 24 of lives, damages to property, economic and/or social disruption, interruption 25 and/or loss of livelihood and/or services, and destruction and/or damages to 26 infrastructure as a result of natural disaster(s) or related hazard(s);

+ppp.
+Simplified or Pre-Arranged Contract refers to a written agreement in the nature of an option contract between the procuring entity on one hand, and the most responsive and lowest calculated bidder on the other, granting the procuring entity the option to either place an order for any of the goods identified therein or not buy at all, within a given period of time;
-1 rrr.
-Volunteers - individuals, groups or entities that offer and/or provide services 2 or assistance, without compensation, to help people and/or areas affected by 3 disasters;

-- Vulnerability the conditions determined by physical, social, economic, 4 SSS. organizational, and environmental factors or processes, which increase the 5 susceptibility of an individual, a community, assets or systems to the impacts 6 7 of hazards; - 8 ttt.
-Whole-of-Society Approach - an approach that encourages the 9 meaningful and active participation and synergy of the different stakeholders of society toward climate change adaptation and mitigation, and disaster risk 10 reduction and management at the national and local levels; 11 - 12 Whole-of-Government Approach - an approach that instills and fosters uuu. collaboration among all government instrumentalities both at the national and 13 local levels toward shared sustainable development goals and outcomes; and 14 Whole-of-Nation Approach - an approach that seeks to bring about a 15 VVV. concerted effort towards sustainable development, 16 national peace and security by creating consensus and understanding of development and 17 security that is shared not just among core security forces and oversight government, civil society, private sector, and the communities.
+- qqq.
+Sustainable Development refers to development that meets the needs of the present without compromising the ability of future generations to meet their own needs; - 4 rrr.
+Volunteers refer to individuals, groups or entities that offer and/or provide 5 services or assistance, without compensation, to help people and/or areas 6 affected by disasters; - 7 sss.
+Vulnerability refers to the conditions determined by physical, social, economic, 8 organizational, and environmental factors or processes, which increase the 9 susceptibility of an individual, a community, assets or systems to the impacts 10 of hazards; - 11 ttt.
+Whole-of-Society Approach is an approach that encourages the meaningful 12 and active participation and synergy of the different stakeholders of society 13 toward climate change adaptation and mitigation, and disaster risk reduction 14 and management at the national and local levels; - 15 uuu.
+Whole-of-Government Approach an approach that instills and fosters 16 collaboration among all government instrumentalities both at the national and 17 local levels toward shared sustainable development goals and outcomes; and - 18 vvv.
+Whole-of-Nation Approach is an approach that seeks to bring about a 19 concerted effort towards sustainable development, national peace and 20 security by creating consensus and understanding of development and 21 security that is shared not just among core security forces and oversight 22 government institutions, but also by the nation's stakeholders, e.g., 23 government, civil society, private sector, and the communities.